 Re-establishing the connection by creating a new SecureChannel may be rejected, because of a new Server Application Instance Certificate or other security errors.
 OpenSecureChannel returns Bad_CertificateInvalid in the case of a new Server Application Instance Certificate.
 In case of security failures, the Client shall use the GetEndpoints Service to fetch the most up to date security information from the Server.

-If the Client Application Instance Certificate is updated, the Client must create a new Session since the Session does not allow a update of the Client Application Instance Certificate.
+If the Client Application Instance Certificate is updated, the Client shall create a new Session since the Session does not allow a update of the Client Application Instance Certificate.
 The Client shall try to transfer existing Subscriptions to the new Session.
-Transfer subscription must be accepted by a Server even for Anonymous user if the Client does not change i.e. the ApplicationUri of the Client does not change and a secure connection is used.
+Transfer subscription shall be accepted by a Server even for Anonymous user if the Client does not change i.e. the ApplicationUri of the Client does not change and a secure connection is used.

 OPC 10000-6 defines a reverse connect mechanism where the Server initiates the logical connection.
 All subsequent steps like creating a SecureChannel are initiated by the Client.
 In this scenario the Client is only able to initiate a reconnect if the Server initiates a new logical connection after a connection interruption.
 The Client side reconnect handling described in Figure 36 applies also to the reverse connect case.
 A Server is not able to actively check the connection status; therefore the Server shall initiate a new connection in a configurable interval, even if a connection to the Client is established.
 This ensures that an initiated connection is available for the reconnect handling in addition to other scenarios where the Client needs more than one connection.